Hearing Dates 2016

 - You WILL be suspended for a set amount of games (to be determined on the basis of what you have been dismissed for).
 In most cases, there is a 3 game suspension.

-- any act excepting disciplining and appealing but including administering, coaching, managing, playing, practicing, or officiating in any activity that falls under the jurisdiction of The OSA by any party either in person or by proxy)
+- any act excepting disciplining and appealing but including administering, coaching, managing, playing, practicing, or officiating in any activity that falls under the jurisdiction of Ontario Soccer by any party either in person or by proxy)

 Suspensions are to be served in accordance with the rules and regulations governing suspension in the competition in which the misconduct occurred.